meet our team

 Theatre and the arts have been a big passion of Jenny’s since a young age.
 In 2015, she graduated from Nottingham Trent University with a degree in Theatre Design.
 After university, Jenny worked in America at a performing arts summer camp for 3 months where she was able to teach different art skills to a range of young people daily as well as learn new skills around the camp herself.
 This was one of the best experiences she did and the chance to meet so many people from all around the world from so many backgrounds and cultures was fantastic.

 Her favourite thing to do is visit the Theatre whenever she can and also practise her creativity through drawing and painting.
-Jenny has recently started the Couch to 5K challenge and would love to aim to run a half marathon in the future.
+Jenny has recently completed the Couch to 5K challenge and would love to aim to run a half marathon in the future.

-Rosie Cosgrove, Lead Project Facilitator, Children and Youth
+Rosie Cosgrove, Workshop Practitioner, Children and Youth

 Rosie is a director, theatre maker and workshop leader originally from the Scottish Highlands who has been passionate about the performing arts since childhood.
 She graduated from East 15 Acting school's BA Acting and Community Theatre in 2014 with a first class honours and since then has worked extensively within the community arts sector including joining the HIT team as a workshop leader in 2016.